 - Purchases made within an app.

-Mobile IDs may be associated with other Information, including with Data Segments.
+- Mobile device or account identifiers.
+These Mobile IDs may be associated with other information, including with Data Segments.

 - IP address as well as system configuration information

 - Information associated with or related to devices, such as device type (e.g., mobile, tablet); type and version of operating system (e.g., Android, iOS); network provider; mobile browser (e.g. Safari, Chrome, etc.); language setting; time zone; and network status type (such as WiFi).

 We use the SDK Information on behalf of our Clients, to provide a variety of Services to our Clients.
 This includes:

 - To Provide Our App and Website Services.
 We use the SDK Information to offer and support app and website features provided through the SDKs, including those related to push notifications.
 This includes, for instance, providing customer, technical and operational support for these features, detecting and protecting against errors, fraud, or other criminal activity; resolving disputes and enforcing our EULA and other rights we may have.
 It also includes analyzing, customizing, and improving the features we offer Clients.